 Discover more from Impact Labs

-Hi everyone, and welcome to the Impact Fam Newsletter!
-If you like what you see and know others who would be interested in subscribing, send them this email and they can sign up here! 😀
+Hi everyone, and welcome to the Impact Labs Newsletter!
+If you like what you see and know others who would be interested in subscribing, send them this email and they can join the fam by signing up here! 😀

 In the News

 🌍 The Principles for Responsible Investment have evaluated hundreds of policies that are either in effect or going to take effect between now and 2050, and their estimates put peak warming at 1.8 degrees.

 🌋 Promising evidence suggests that geothermal energy storage could be cost-competitive with lithium-ion batteries.

 ☄️ NASA’s mission to extract material from an asteroid has proven successful, paving the way towards a deeper understanding of our solar system and the potential for asteroid mining.

 The Stanford Institute for Human-Centered Artificial Intelligence (HAI) is a rapidly growing institute within the Dean of Research.
 As an independent research institute, HAI’s mission is to advance AI research, education, policy and practice to improve the human condition.
 They are currently seeking a policy program manager to provide support for their ops and research.